We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Pimples or a pimple-like rash can develop on any part of the body, including on the legs.
+Pimples or a pimple-like rash can develop on any part of the body, including on the legs and thighs.

 Pimples often appear as one or more red or white, potentially itchy or painful, bumps on the skin.
 In some cases, they form a pink-red rash on the adjacent skin or produce pus.
 They may also make a person feel uncomfortable, exposing their legs in front of others.